Ultimate Guide to the LinkedIn Experience Section

 You have 2,000 characters in total and it is best to use strong, active verbs.
 Keep sentences short and punchy.
 Conquer your reader’s attention.
 If you’ve written ‘key responsibilities,’ you’re not on the right track.
 Some active words to get you thinking include drove, collaborated, initiated, aligned, negotiated, established, and secured.

 Use visual elements like emojis and Yaytext.com to break up big chunks of text – but use them sparingly.
 Less is more.
 Also, keep in mind that emojis and Yaytext (or Lingojam) can’t be read by people using reading options or by LinkedIn’s search function.
+So don’t put keywords in bold or you will render yourself invisible.
 If you’re a job seeker, don’t put emojis in your titles.

 Using Yaytext.com to bold text: